 - Also, stimulants such as caffeine found in coffee, tea, yerba mate, and so forth, interfere with sleep patterns, even if they don’t decrease the time of sleep.

 Today, I see many more sleep problems because of “energy drinks.”
 These are very high in stimulants, while at the same time adding taurine, an amino acid to calm the brain so people aren’t shaky and nervous.
-The effect of these energy drinks changes the brain in the same way that excessive stress does, bringing out the weakness of the individual yet disrupting sleep patterns.
+The effect of these energy drinks changes the brain in the same way that excessive stress does, bringing out the weakness of the individual yet disrupt sleep patterns.

 To get a good night’s sleep, avoid: